Security breach hits U.S. card processors, banks

 Last June, Citigroup said computer hackers breached the bank's network and accessed data of about 200,000 cardholders in North America.

-Sony Corp (6758.T) (SNE.N) also reported several recent attacks, including one last year in which hackers accessed the personal information on 77 million PlayStation Network accounts.
+Sony Corp also reported several recent attacks, including one last year in which hackers accessed the personal information on 77 million PlayStation Network accounts.

-Separately, TJX Co Inc (TJX.N) and Heartland Payment Systems Inc HPY.N have had their systems compromised.
+Separately, TJX Companies Inc and Heartland Payment Systems Inc have had their systems compromised.

 On Friday, retailers were already beginning to look for fraudulent purchases from the compromised card accounts stemming from the Global Payments breach.
 They will bear the financial brunt of those crimes under rules worked out with the card associations and issuers, analysts said.